 As violently as Champ swings a driver, his personality suggests a gentler approach to golf.
 He's friendly, thoughtful and reserved, Foley says.
-He keeps mostly to himself on tour, although he says he'll probably be sharing hotel rooms this season with fellow rookie Sam Burns.

 Off the course, you'll likely find Champ doing something related to his interest in motor vehicles, particularly working on his tricked-out Chevy diesel pickup that has more than 700 horsepower.